Fellowships and Assistantships

 The New York Botanical Garden offers fellowships and Assistantships every year to support Graduate Students working through our partner programs.
 Applications must be submitted to NYBG and at least one affiliated program.
 NYBG application here.

 General fellowship, open to all applicants.
-Qualified candidates should apply through NYBG and one or more of NYBG’s partner programs: The City University of New York, Yale School of the Environment, New York University, Fordham University, Columbia University, and Cornell University.
+Qualified candidates should apply through NYBG and one or more of NYBG’s partner programs: The City University of New York, Yale School of the Environment, New York University, Fordham University, Columbia University, Cornell University, and Florida International University.

 Fields of study include systematics, genomics, biodiversity informatics, ecology, ethnobotany, food security, conservation biology, environmental science, and plant morphology, anatomy, and development.
 NYBG graduate students combine field- and laboratory-based research and actively use the collections and laboratory facilities at NYBG.
 Preference is given to candidates who will integrate diverse methodologies and leverage NYBG’s collections and professional networks to develop interdisciplinary research projects.